hongxuchen/dotfiles/README.md

     * Keep `treesitter`, `LSP`, `Mason` installed packages, as updated as possible;
     * Use the `version="*"` in `lazy.nvim` to always install the latest plugins;
     * Go to GitHub issue pages to find out the answers when there are errors.
-    * Not using [helix](https://helix-editor.com/) since I've customized to Vim keymaps; VSCode and Intellij are still used.

 I have also aliased `vim`/`vi` to use nvim with a simple configuration, [simple.lua](https://github.com/hongxuchen/dotfiles/blob/master/_config/nvim/simple.lua), which does not require any installations of plugins.